bazilinskyy/coupled-sim/README.md

 }
 ```

-**3.** Adds the linerenderer to the gameobject if it has not been done yet and set the properties of the linerenderer.
+**3.** Adds the line renderer to the game object if it has not been done yet and set the properties of the line renderer.
 ```
 public void DrawLineInGameView(GameObject gameObject, Vector3 start, Vector3 end, Color color) {